Tracht/TypeFast/README.md

 # Introduction

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is based on  [David Katz' tutorial on React Hooks](https://medium.com/@dtkatz/react-hooks-tutorial-learn-by-building-b90ec4db2b8e).
 The tutorial shows you how to create a 'Type Fast' game using React Hooks.
 The aim of this project was to learn functional components as I have been used to class-based components.
-* My project expands on the tutorial by adding some CSS and creating an additional feature: allowing the user to select different levels of difficulty.
+* This project extends the tutorial by adding some CSS and creating an additional feature: select different levels of difficulty.
 Each level increases the sentence length.

 ## Preview
 ![image](https://user-images.githubusercontent.com/28805811/89537851-2d4c6a80-d7fa-11ea-9c5a-fe72f7999af6.png)